 The Southern Delaware Alliance for Racial Justice is a non-partisan, secular and charitable organization that educates, informs and advocates for racial justice, equality, and fair opportunity.
-We are a consortium of Sussex County citizens committed to Civil, Racial, and Political Reform.
+We are a consortium of citizens committed to civil, racial and political reform.

 For the latest meeting topics and details, please go to ‘Events‘ page.

 NOTE: OUR AUGUST MEETING WILL BE ON THE FOURTH TUESDAY OF THE MONTH–THAT’S AUGUST 29.
 COME AND MEET DELAWARE’S NEW CORRECTION COMMISSIONER, PERRY PHELPS AT 7:00 PM AT THE TRINITY FAITH CHRISTIAN CENTER IN LEWES!